 Enable the firewall.
 This will tell you that the command may disrupt existing SSH connections and will ask if you want to proceed.
 Answer y(es).

-Logging in as the root user is generally considered bad practice.
-Instead, you
+Logging in as root for everyday tasks is considered bad practice since it makes

-should log in as a normal user and use the
+dangerous mistakes easy to make.
+Instead, you should log in as a normal user

-To be able to log in using your SSH key, copy the
+To be able to log in as the new user using your SSH key, copy the

 Set a password for your user: